 As part of a multistate coalition, the OAG joined a petition for review of the Revised Determination in the D.C.
 Circuit.
 Together with other coalition members, the OAG also intervened on EPA's side in a consolidated case, to defend against arguments that EPA should have taken the further step of eliminating the MATS Rule.
-The consolidated cases have been placed in abeyance while EPA revisits the Revised Determination.
+The consolidated cases were placed in abeyance following the change in administration, where they remain while EPA revisits the Revised Determination.

-Eliminating the MATS Rule-one possible consequence of the Revised Determination-would increase emissions of various toxic and traditional pollutants, including pollutants that reach Maryland from power plants in upwind states.
-Further, the Revised Determination's new approach to cost-benefit analysis-which generally disregards the cobenefits of regulation while placing far fewer limitations on the consideration of costs-could readily be employed in other circumstances to make it more difficult to regulate in service of public health and a clean environment.
+Eliminating the MATS Rule-one possible consequence of the Revised Determination would increase emissions of various toxic and traditional pollutants, including pollutants that reach Maryland from power plants in upwind states.
+Further, the Revised Determination's new approach to cost-benefit analysis-which generally disregards the cobenefits of regulation while placing far fewer limitations on the consideration of costs could readily be employed in other circumstances to make it more difficult to regulate in service of public health and a clean environment.